SMousavi7/smart-home-knx-thingsboard/README.md

 Create a Gateway device in ThingsBoard and obtain its access token.

-The project configuration expects the ThingsBoard MQTT service to be reachable at:
+The project configuration used during development expects the ThingsBoard MQTT service at:

 ```text
 Host: 127.0.0.1
 Port: 1883
 ```

-If ThingsBoard is running on another machine or container, update the corresponding Gateway configuration.
+If ThingsBoard is running on another machine or container, update the Gateway configuration accordingly.

+---

 # ThingsBoard IoT Gateway Setup

-The ThingsBoard IoT Gateway is run locally from the official ThingsBoard source inside an isolated Python virtual environment.
+The ThingsBoard IoT Gateway used in this project was run locally from the official ThingsBoard Gateway source inside an isolated **Python virtual environment**.

+The full Gateway source and `.venv` are not stored in this repository.

-## 4. Clone ThingsBoard IoT Gateway
+## 4. Clone the ThingsBoard IoT Gateway

 Clone the official ThingsBoard IoT Gateway repository: